02. Go Basics and Syntax

 Here are some useful resources for you to learn more about the Go language and how to use it to develop and build applications:

-Go Modules & Workspace Structure ๐ฆ
+Go Modules & Workspace Structure π¦

 Modern Go uses modules for dependency management.
-A Go project is a module with a go.mod
+A Go project is a module with a go.mod file at its root, declaring the module name and dependencies.
+Example layout:

 1